Estimated reading time: 3 minutes, 29 seconds

-My business has, like most high performing organizations, figured out how to accomplish things through other people.
+My business has, like most high-performing organizations, figured out how to accomplish things through other people.
 As the Benevolent Proprietor of this operation, I am always figuring out ways to improve systems and get the right people in the right seats as described by Jim Collins in Good to Great.
-There is no amount of vision that can be accomplished without goals, a plan, processes, and most of all, a team of dedicated staff that gets the work done.
+No amount of vision can be accomplished without goals, a plan, processes, and most of all, a team of dedicated staff that gets the work done.

 Together we are the musketeers.
 The all for one, and one for all motto is alive and well at Levco.
 The beauty is in the simplicity and elegance of trust and accountability.